Nonclinical Comparability Testing

 - To facilitate study outsourcing, DHC reviewed candidate preclinical contract research organizations (CROs) and provided the client with a list of recommended preclinical CROs weighted by expertise, equipment and housing, timeline and availability, training/oversight needs, and cost.

-By working with Dark Horse, the client received a clear vision of the preclinical development path and comparability package needed to support the manufacturing process changes for their clinical stage drug product.
+By working with Dark Horse, the client received a clear vision of the nonclinical development path and comparability package needed to support the manufacturing process changes for their clinical stage drug product.
 Additionally, the client identified and forged relationships with the preclinical CROs best suited to support ongoing development of their cell therapy program.

 - Process Development/Comparability Studies